Denmark hero image

 6 Days

-- Train to Odense; Andersen heritage tour, Funen village visit, and island concert.
+• Train to Odense; Andersen heritage tour, Funen village visit, and evening concert.

 8 Days

-- Provides buffer for relaxed morning or choir concert in Copenhagen or Aarhus.
+• Provides buffer for a relaxed morning or choir concert in Copenhagen or Aarhus.

 11 Days

-- Allows flexible day, donor appreciation dinner, and storytelling sessions across regions.
+• Allows a flexible day, donor dinner, and storytelling sessions across regions.

 Best Time to Go